mh-godot/godot-next/README.md

 7. Once you have your script and image file handy, go to the `godot-next-plugin.gd` file and add/remove the custom type using the `add_custom_type` and `remove_custom_type` methods, passing in the preloaded paths to your script and image files.

 8. Go to the README.md file and add the name of any added nodes to the list of included nodes along with any hashtags you would like to attach (please keep it to 3 or less).
+The name of the node should be a relative link to its location in the repository.
+The name of the node should be a relative link to its location in the repository.
 If possible, try to find a space nearby other nodes of a similar type.

 9. Commit and push all of your changes